-Alabama is rich in sites that document the trials and triumphs of our past and offer an unparalleled look at momentous events that have defined our nation.
-The state is a historic adventure waiting for you and your family from the Native American tribes and Civil War battlefields to the Civil Rights Movement and the birthplace of Helen Keller, there are stories to be told all across the Heart of Dixie.
-Before you go, a few words of advice- arm yourself with this guide and perhaps more importantly, decide if you’re cheering for Alabama’s Crimson Tide or rooting for the Auburn Tigers.
+Alabama is a state rich in historic sites; sites which document the trials and triumphs of our nation’s past, and offer an unparalleled look at some of the momentous events that have defined this great country.
+Historic adventure awaits across the Heart of Dixie, from the Native American tribes and Civil War battlefields to the Civil Rights Movement and the birthplace of Helen Keller.
+Stories are told by all.
+A few words of advice before you go, arm yourself with this guide and perhaps more importantly, decide if you’re cheering for Alabama’s Crimson Tide or rooting for the Auburn Tigers.
 Football is a religion in Alabama.
 Ya’ll take it seriously now, Ya Hear!

 10. Boldly Go Where No Man Has Gone Before